Jinjinov/Hardware.Info/README.md

 # Hardware.Info

-Battery, BIOS, CPU, drives, keyboard, memory, monitors, motherboard, mouse, network adapters, printers, sound devices and video controllers.
+Battery, BIOS, CPU - processor, storage drive, keyboard, RAM - memory, monitor, motherboard, mouse, NIC - network adapter, printer, sound card - audio card, graphics card - video card.
 Hardware.Info is a .NET Standard 2.0 library and uses WMI on Windows, lshw on Linux and sysctl on macOS.

 How to use: